|

 1/8" of clearance between pads on converter and flex plate.
 If you have

-clearance to 1/16 to 1/8".
-If not enough clearance, remove transmission
+to 1/16 to 1/8".
+If not enough clearance, remove transmission and check

-and check to see if converter is seated in front pump properly. b) draw
+to see if converter is seated in front pump properly. b) draw converter bolts

-converter bolts up evenly so as not to pull converter into a bind causing
+up evenly so as not to pull converter into a bind causing vibration and pump

 3) The number 1 cause of vibration is failure to prepare the